SergeyMorugin/GraphPod/README.md

 [![License](https://img.shields.io/cocoapods/l/GraphPod.svg?style=flat)](https://cocoapods.org/pods/GraphPod)
 [![Platform](https://img.shields.io/cocoapods/p/GraphPod.svg?style=flat)](https://cocoapods.org/pods/GraphPod)

-GraphPod is a pure Swift implemented library for image processing.
+GraphPod is a pure Swift implemented library for image processing based on bitmap data structure.
 GraphPod can:
  - Segment the image based on weighted graph, Kruskal algorithm and disjoint-set data structure.
  - GraphPod can detect image objects edges - it is done with Sobel operator applying.
  - Graphod can blur the image using direct gauss blurring.
 You don't need to import UIKit.
  - GraphPod allows you to upload any image or use camera's one or choose any from saved in Photo library and get the processed image as a result for further processing in machine learning.
+ - GraphPod includes different types images converters to/from bitmap you can use in your own app.

 It includes copious in-source documentation, unit tests.